EGjika/Reporting-with-R-Markdown/README.md

 Contact Information: Includes contact information for feedback or information requests.

 Note: The names and IDs used in this report are randomly generated and do not relate to any individual.
 This report is for demonstration purposes only.

+Feel free to use and modify this reporting template for your own purposes.
+If you find it helpful, I encourage you to refer others to it as well.

 If you have any feedback or information requests, please contact me!

 Thank you!